-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 Day 7

 “Did anybody get sent home last night?”
 Josie asked, as calm as ever.
 It was 5 a.m, still too early to know whether we were getting kicked off the fire.
 We’d been prepping for dinner the previous afternoon when it became obvious that a problem was afoot.
-Crew members began coming in through the kitchen’s back door then carefully and strenuously craning their neck out the front threshold, their body half-hidden, like secret agents spying on the enemy.
+Crew members began coming in through the kitchen’s back door, then carefully and strenuously craning their neck out the front threshold, their body half-hidden, like secret agents spying on the enemy.

 All our tents were grouped together about 30 yards from the kitchen.
 It was the Cook’s Alley of fire camp.
 Because we were camping, on contract, within a federally designated emergency zone, we’d ceded basic Fourth Amendment rights.
 For reasons that were completely hazy to me, the redheaded guard had brought in a gun-toting forest ranger and a very eager drug dog.
 News of the sting operation got passed around faster than a joint at a high school house party while the ranger took her time rummaging through our tents, the dog tearing holes in the fabric as it pawed and snorted for contraband.